gradio-app/gradio/testing-guidelines/ci.md

 - Every workflow we might want to run is triggered by the pull request.
 We have a simple workflow that does nothing, it simply acts as a 'hook' for the `workflow_run` workflows to listen to.
 - Those workflows have their own information about whether the job should run or not.
 - If the job thinks that it _should_ run then it creates a 'pending' status and sets its output to `should_run = true`
-- If the job thinkgs that it _shouldn't_ run then it creates a 'success' status nand sets its output to `should_run = false`.
+- If the job thinks that it _shouldn't_ run then it creates a 'success' status nand sets its output to `should_run = false`.
 - The next job in the workflow _depends_ on that initial run.
 It will only run on the condition that the `changes` job has an output of `should_run == true`.
-- If it does run then the workflow does its thing and then updates the commit status to `success` or `failure` depending on the outcome.
+- If it does run, the workflow does its thing and then updates the commit status to `success` or `failure` depending on the outcome.

 We use a composite action to colocate the change detection logic and reuse that across workflows.
 We use a custom JavaScript action to create the commit statuses, again for easier reuse.